DiogoVeiga/website-hugo/content/home/about.md

 I have extensive expertise in the analysis of **next-generation sequencing**, including WGS, Exome-seq, RNA-seq, ATAC-seq and Pacbio long read SMRT-seq.

-I have a passion for analyzing big data, in particular in the field of genomics, using R and [Bioconductor](https://bioconductor.org/).
+I have a passion for analyzing big data, in particular in the field of genomics, using [R](https://www.r-project.org/), [Bioconductor](https://bioconductor.org/), and [Tidyverse](https://www.tidyverse.org/).